cameronzucker/AREDN-Pi/README.md

 * Panasonic ML-2020 lithium manganese dioxide rechargeable battery: https://www.pishop.us/product/rtc-battery-for-raspberry-pi-5/<br>
 * **RTCBattery Box Real Time Clock Holder for Pi 5²:** https://www.amazon.com/dp/B0CRKQ2MG1

 ²This option requires you to furnish a common CR2032 battery.
-This may be preferable due to their abundance if something should happen to the RTC battery, and they are higher capacity than rechargeable options, allowing for longer shutdown standby time.
+This may be preferable due to their abundance if something should happen to the RTC battery.
+They are also higher capacity than rechargeable options, allowing for extended shutdown standby time (potentially years).

 ### Coolers
 These Pis are intended for remote deployment in hot Southwest desert conditions and require active cooling.
 The following are known to work well: